-According to Ellis (2004), menarche marks the transition from a pre-reproductive state to a reproductive state, and that constitutes a change in allocation of resources from physical growth to mating and parenting.
+According to Ellis (2004), menarche marks the transition from a prereproductive state to a reproductive state, and that constitutes a change in allocation of resources from physical growth to mating and parenting.
 Therefore, age at menarche should be linked with what he called "sexual and reproductive milestones" like age at first sexual intercourse.
-But Ellis claims that pubertal timing should not be associated with differences in mating and parenting strategies in a direct way.
+But Ellis claimed that pubertal timing should not be associated with differences in mating and parenting strategies in a direct way.
 These predictions were supported by our data.

-Evaluation of the Predictions of the Four Evolutionary-Developmental Models
+Evaluation of the predictions of the four evolutionarydevelopmental models

-The directions of influences confirm the predictions of paternal investment theory, and psychosocial acceleration theory, but not the predictions of the polygyny indication model.
+The directions of influences confirm the predictions of PI-theory, and PA-theory, but not the predictions of the PG-model.
 Age at menarche was found to be a component of differences in reproductive strategy.
-This supports paternal investment theory and psychosocial acceleration theory, but not child development theory.
+This supports PI-theory and PA-theory, but not CD-theory.
 The age at menarche, however, was neither the only nor the critical factor influencing the age at first sexual intercourse and no association with sociosexuality could be found.
 Therefore, the timing of menarche can not be considered as the crucial, generative mechanism through which experiences in the family influence reproductive strategies.
-These results support the central assumption of child development theory and contradict paternal investment theory, and psychosocial acceleration theory.
+These results support the central assumption of CD-theory and contradict PI-theory, and PA-theory.